molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 to a file as constructor argument and thus circumvent the need to explicitly create and manage instances of class `CDPL.Base.FileIOStream`_.

-Each data format implemented by the *CDPL* is described by an instance of class `CDPL.Base.DataFormat`_ which stores and gives access to relevant format-specific information such as common file-extensions or mime-type.
+Each data format implemented by the CDPL is described by an instance of class `CDPL.Base.DataFormat`_ which stores and gives access to relevant format-specific information such as common file-extensions or mime-type.
-Pre-defined data format descriptors are exported as static attributes of classes following the naming scheme *CDPL.<PN>.DataFormat* where *<PN>* is the name of the *CDPL* sub-package implementing the format (e.g. `CDPL.Chem.DataFormat`_).
+Pre-defined data format descriptors are exported as static attributes of classes following the naming scheme *CDPL.<PN>.DataFormat* where *<PN>* is the name of the CDPL sub-package implementing the format (e.g. `CDPL.Chem.DataFormat`_).

 The link between a `CDPL.Base.DataFormat`_ instance describing a particular data format and associated classes implementing the reading/writing of data in this format gets established by dedicated input- and output-handler classes.
 These classes provide factory methods to create a reader/writer class instance for a given file path or `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance and follow the naming scheme
 *CDPL.<PN>.<FID><DT>InputHandler* and *CDPL.<PN>.<FID><DT>OutputHandler*, respectively (for the meaning of *<PN>*, *<FID>* and *<DT>* see text above; examples: `CDPL.Chem.SDFMoleculeInputHandler`_, `CDPL.Chem.SMILESMolecularGraphOutputHandler`_).
-For each data format supported by the *CDPL* an input- and/or output-handler class instance is registered at a data type-specific singleton class named *CDPL.<PN>.<DT>IOManager* (for the meaning of *<PN>* and *<DT>* see text above; example:
+For each data format supported by the CDPL an input- and/or output-handler class instance is registered at a data type-specific singleton class named *CDPL.<PN>.<DT>IOManager* (for the meaning of *<PN>* and *<DT>* see text above; example:
 `CDPL.Chem.MoleculeIOManager`_).
 Amongst others, the I/O manager classes provide methods to lookup a registered handler instance for a given file extension, mime-type or `CDPL.Base.DataFormat`_ object.
 This way it is possible to, e.g., write code that creates a reader class instance for the input of data from a file where the a ctual data format is determined lateron at runtime.
-In order to facilitate the writing of data format-independent code the *CDPL* provides special reader and writer classes that perform the runtime lookup of a suitable input/output handler and reader/writer class instantiation automatically.
+In order to facilitate the writing of data format-independent code the CDPL provides special reader and writer classes that perform the runtime lookup of a suitable input/output handler and reader/writer class instantiation automatically.
 The classes follow the naming scheme *CDPL.<PN>.<DT>Reader* and *CDPL.<PN>.<DT>Writer*, respectively (examples: `CDPL.Chem.MoleculeReader`_ and `CDPL.Chem.MolecularGraphWriter`_).
 The constructors of the classes expect the data source/sink to be provided as a `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance or specified as path to a file.
 If a file path is specified it is attempted to deduce the data format from the file name's extension.
-Optionally, a characteristic file extension string or a `CDPL.Base.DataFormat`_ instance can be provided in case the file extension is missing or unknown to the *CDPL*.
+Optionally, a characteristic file extension string or a `CDPL.Base.DataFormat`_ instance can be provided in case the file extension is missing or unknown to the CDPL.
 If the data source/sink is provided as a `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance then the explicit specification of the data format is mandatory.

 Working with Molecules